Bruno-Kohn/Bruno-Kohn/README.md

 A fully-qualified production engineer, who is very professional and goal-orientated.
-Looking for new challenges, I'm part of one of the best bootcamps in Latin America to develop skills as a software developer.
+I'm a software engineer in the biggest proptech in Latin America, QuintoAndar.
 <br />
 <br />